tannerbyers/current-tanner-website-v8/posts/learn-corporate-java.md

 I think there's lots of people who are in similar positions so I decided to make this post.

-First thing I will say is, Java is not the first language I would recommend due to all it's boierplate, abstractions, and focus on OOP.
-These are great for corporate implementations but it's a lot for someone to learn at once (I recommend python or javascript for first languages).
+First thing I will say is, Java is not the first language I would recommend learning.
+This is because it requires a lot of boilerplate, abstractions, and focus on OOP, which are all great for when they're needed but they're a lot to learn on top of practical coding.

-Understanding Object-Oriented Programming (OOP) is crucial for developing corporate solutions.
-Testing early and frequently, and utilizing version control (such as Git), are essential practices in professional Java development.
+These are great for corporate implementations (large teams, ownership transfer, verbose code leads to self documented code) P.S.
+I recommend python or javascript for first languages.

 ## Focus on Building

-Remember, learning coding is best done through practical application.
-Instead of overwhelming yourself with infinite possibilities to learn, concentrate on building small projects and acquiring the necessary knowledge along the way.
+Remember, learning to code is best done through practical application.
+Instead of overwhelming yourself with infinite things you can learn, concentrate on building projects and acquiring the necessary knowledge along the way.

 **I highly recommend you read this book first (it's only 9 pages)** [7 TIPS ON HOW TO THINK LIKE A PROGRAMMER](https://drive.google.com/file/d/18QxTGFdWUGPUBTutetzIqPiCZmG1hEZW/view)